Jon Kyl: Arms control

 In November 2010, Kyl opposed the New START arms control treaty's ratification in the lame-duck session.
-Nevertheless, the treaty passed 71–26, clearing the constitutionally mandated two-thirds threshold by the narrowest margin of any nuclear arms control treaty ever ratified by the United States.
+Nevertheless, the treaty passed with a vote of 71–26, clearing the constitutionally mandated two-thirds threshold by margin of any nuclear arms control treaty ever ratified by the United States.

 Internet gambling

 Kyl and Bob Goodlatte were among the first in the United States to draft legislation on online gambling.
-In the late 1990s they introduced bills to the Senate that would curb online gambling activities except for those that involved horse and dog races and state lotteries.
+In the late 1990s, they introduced bills to the Senate that would curb online gambling activities except for those that involved horse and dog races and state lotteries.
 The bill by Kyl, known as the Kyl bill, was not passed in the end due to certain loopholes.
 Attorney Jorge Van, at the time principal investigator of the National Gambling Impact Study Commission on Internet Gambling, pointed out that under the Kyl bill "state lotteries would be able to offer a variety of games under the guise of a lottery, including slot machines", which ultimately would allow "interactive wagering at home on the internet which the law aimed to prevent in the first place".

-In September 2006, working with then-Congressman Jim Leach, Kyl was a major Senate supporter of Unlawful Internet Gambling Enforcement Act of 2006.
+In September 2006, working with Congressman Jim Leach, Kyl was a major Senate supporter of Unlawful Internet Gambling Enforcement Act of 2006.
 The Act was passed at midnight the day Congress adjourned before the 2006 elections.
-Prior to it being added to the bill, the gambling provisions had not been debated by any Congressional committee, although the general issue had been debated in multiple times in the past.
+Before it was added to the bill, the gambling provisions had not been debated by any Congressional committee, although the general issue had been debated in multiple times in the past.
 When publication of the associated regulations was delayed until June 2010, Kyl responded by denying unanimous consent to confirm the appointment of 6 nominees to the U.S. Treasury Department, none of whom specialized on gambling issues.

 Healthcare

-Kyl voted against the Affordable Care Act (Obamacare) in December 2009, and he voted against the Health Care and Education Reconciliation Act of 2010.
+Kyl voted against the Patient Protection and Affordable Care Act (Obamacare) in December 2009, and he voted against the Health Care and Education Reconciliation Act of 2010.